krzentner/language-world/data/text-davinci-003/chain_md/sweep-into-4.md

     Steps:  1.
-Reach towards the cube  2.
-Grab the cube with gripper  3.
-Slide the cube to the target location
+Put gripper directly above cube  2.
+Drop gripper around cube  3.
+Close gripper around cube  4.
+Move cube to goal
+    We need to place our gripper directly above the cube first.
-    First, move the gripper towards the cube.
+    - When the robot's gripper is not above the cube, the robot should place gripper above cube.
-    We don't have any objects to manipulate, so we can just move the robot's gripper directly to the cube.
+    Once the gripper is above the cube, we can move it down to around the cube.
-    - When the robot's gripper is not near the cube, the robot should reach towards the cube.
+    - When the robot's gripper is not around cube and the robot's gripper is open, the robot should drop gripper around cube.
-    When the robot's gripper is near the cube, close the gripper to grab the cube.
+    Once the gripper is around the cube, we can close the gripper to securely grab it.
-    - When the robot's gripper is near the cube and the robot's gripper is open, the robot should grab the cube.
+    - When the robot's gripper is around cube and the robot's gripper is open, the robot should close gripper around cube.
-    If the grip is closed and we've successfully grabbed the cube, slide it towards the target location.
+    After closing the gripper, the cube should be securely held.
+Now move the cube to the target.
-    - When the robot's gripper is near the cube and the robot's gripper is closed, the robot should slide the cube to the target location.
+    - When the robot's gripper is around cube and the robot's gripper is closed, the robot should move cube to goal.